mukadderceyhan/RPI-Compute-Module/headless-setup.md

 If the SSH connection is successful you will now be greeted with the login prompt of your Raspberry Pi:

-# Bounus: Set a static IP
+# Bonus: Set a static IP
 ***Many places online will tell you to put a desired ip address in the cmdline.txt.
 This will only work well if you are using Method 1.***